eirgnkl/pipeline/README.md

 - **svd**: Singular value decomposition.
 - **svd+graph**: Graph-based selection on SVD processed data.

-You can tune the parameters for the feature selection scripts (e.g. number of top genes, number of components for svd, neighbours to take into account for graph etc.) in `scripts/feature_selection/tuning.tsv`
+You can tune the parameters for the feature selection scripts (e.g. number of top genes for hvg, number of components for svd, neighbours to take into account for graph etc.) in `scripts/feature_selection/tuning.tsv`

 ##### *Note:*